valentingol/deep-learning-installation/README.md

 * Python 3.11
 * Virtualenv & VirtualenvWrapper
-* CUDA 12.2 and cuDNN 8.9
+* CUDA 12.1.1 (and optional cuDNN 8.9)
 * VSCode
 * miniconda (optional)

 NOTE: **you can easily install other versions replacing the versions mentioned in this tutorial.
 These versions were tested in 2023, they work well together and run the current last versions of deep learning framework**.

-To choose good versions of CUDA and cuDNN from a Tensorflow version, you can check this page: <https://www.tensorflow.org/install/source?hl=en#gpu>.
-The last version is compatible with CUDA 12.2 and cuDNN 8.9 so we are going to install these versions.
-Note that most of CUDA versions are compatible with last Pytorch versions (and cuDNN is not necessary for Pytorch).
-Finally, Jax is compatible with CUDA 11.1 or newer and cuDNN 8.2 or newer.
-Some combination of CUDA and cuDNN versions require building from source (complete tutorial [here](https://github.com/google/jax#installation)) but not the versions used in this tutorial.
+Is cuDNN necessary?

+* If you only use Pytorch, the short answer is no. If you want to use pre-built wheels of Jax or Tensorflow, you don't need cuDNN either.

+* If you want an older version of tensorflow where pre-built wheels don't exist or simply don't want to use them, you can install cuDNN and check this page:
+  <https://www.tensorflow.org/install/source?hl=en#gpu> to find the good
+  combination of CUDA and cuDNN versions.
+* If you want to use the local CUDA instead of pre-built wheels to install JAx, you need cuDNN 8.9 (see [here](https://github.com/google/jax#installation)).

 ## Before to start